bovinehero/vm-order-generator/README.md

       + Smaller Screen size modal Screenshot. <br> ![mobile modal view](docs/images/feature-order-form-mobile.png)
       + Larger Screen size modal Screenshot. <br> ![larger screen modal view](docs/images/feature-order-form.png)

- + Instructions text box containing the following instructions: `Use the textarea to define any custom requirements, if the submit fails or you have any requirments not specified in the form please download the completed request and email the provisioning team.` informing the potential users how to to request a new virtual machine.
+ + Instructions text box containing the following instructions: `Use the textarea to define any custom requirements, if the submit fails or you have any requirements not specified in the form please download the completed request and email the provisioning team.` informing the potential users how to to request a new virtual machine.
     + User Stories Covered: 2
     + Instructions Screenshot. <br> ![text instructions](docs/images/feature-instructions.png)